phpearth/docs/tips/oop/007-12-visibility.md

 # Visibility

-Private and protected properties of classes are not about security but an information for code users how to use them.
+Private and protected properties of classes are not about security, but provide information about the code for users, to let them know how to use them.

 http://php.net/manual/en/language.oop5.visibility.php

-Private and protected properties can be read by converting object to array, closures or reverse-engineerig using reflection API.
+Private and protected properties can be read by converting objects to arrays, closures, or by reverse-engineering using the reflection API.

 ```php
 class Foo